ansumanroy/aws-glue-schema-registry/terraform/README.md

 Note: File-based schemas are automatically discovered, and manually defined schemas take precedence if there's a name conflict.

-2. Initialize Terraform (with S3 backend):
+2. **Initialize Terraform** (with S3 backend):

 The configuration uses an S3 backend for storing Terraform state.
-The backend is configured in `main.tf`:
+The backend is configured in `backend.tf`:

 ```hcl
 backend "s3" {